dvarrazzo/pgmp/docs/mpz.rst

 Notes:

 (1)
-    The exact division operator (`!/!`) produce correct results only when it is known in advance that :math:`d` divides :math:`n`.
+    The exact division operator (`!/!`) produces correct results only when it is known in advance that :math:`d` divides :math:`n`.
 The operator is much faster than the other division operators, and is the best choice when exact division is known to occur, for example reducing a rational to